medic/cht-docs/content/en/apps/guides/data/analytics/production.md

 ### Main Services

-Running [CHT Sync]({{< relref "core/overview/cht-sync" >}}) in production includes DBT, PostgREST and Log stash services.
+Running [CHT Sync]({{< relref "core/overview/cht-sync" >}}) in production includes DBT, PostgREST and Logstash services.
 Details about deploying these services can be found [below](#create-and-configure-a-cht-sync-aws-ec2-instance).

 ### External Services

-While CHT Sync can run against a stand alone CouchDB instance, it's assumed you're configuring CHT Sync against an existing [production CHT Core instance]({{< relref "apps/guides/hosting" >}}), which includes CouchDB.
+While CHT Sync can run against a stand alone CouchDB instance, it's assumed you are configuring CHT Sync against an existing [production CHT Core instance]({{< relref "apps/guides/hosting" >}}), which includes CouchDB.

 Along with CouchDB, these docs assume you have PostgreSQL deployed with an optional Data Visualization Tool, like [Apache Superset](https://superset.apache.org/).

 ### Security

 Production deployments require extra precautions around security and backup.
-These include, but are not limited too always:
+These include, but are not limited to always:
-* Use SSH to access the server,  requiring SSH keys, not allowing SSH passwords
+* Use SSH to access the server, requiring SSH keys, not allowing SSH passwords.
-* Encrypt all web web-server connections with a valid TLS cert - this may involve using a load balancer or reverse proxy
+* Encrypt all web-server connections with a valid TLS cert - this may involve using a load balancer or reverse proxy.
-* Ensure software is kept up to date to defend against security vulnerabilities
+* Ensure software is kept up to date to defend against security vulnerabilities.
-* Keeping good backups that are regularly tested
+* Keeping good backups that are regularly tested.

  Also, see the general CHT Core [production hosting considerations]({{< relref "apps/guides/hosting/requirements#considerations" >}}), all of which apply to CHT Sync production hosting as well.